 It’s easy to assume that a certified social media hacker has passed some kind of official, government-recognized exam — like a lawyer or a pilot.
 The truth?
 Most “certifications” in this space aren’t issued by any formal authority.
 They’re often self-awarded titles from private training programs, sometimes even invented from scratch to appear legitimate.

 I’ve seen people flash digital badges claiming to be “Facebook Certified Hackers” or “Instagram Security Specialists,” but when you dig deeper, these “credentials” trace back to obscure websites that anyone could sign up for with a PayPal account and a free afternoon.
+In 2026, the proliferation of fake certifications has only gotten worse as scammers become more sophisticated.

 2. Why Certifications Can Be Misleading